spatialstatisticsupna/ANOVAtype_Pspline_2012/README.md

 Stochastic Environmental Research and Risk Assessment.
 2012;  26(6), 835-845.
 ------------------------------------------------------------------------

-This repository contains the R code to fit the model described in the paper entitled *"A P-spline ANOVA type model in space-time disease mapping"* (Ugarte et al., 2012)
+This repository contains the R code to fit the model described in the paper *"A P-spline ANOVA type model in space-time disease mapping"* (Ugarte et al., 2012)

 ## **Table of contents**
 ------------------------------------------------------------------------